galesburgchorus/galesburgchorus.github.io/season.md

 ## **Fall Concert 2017**
 7:30 pm, Saturday, December 9, 2017
 at The First Lutheran Church.
-Joseph Haydn’s Mass in Time of War, composed in 1796 in response to war raging in Europe, is a stunning and powerful work for chorus, a quartet of soloists, and a virtuosic orchestra.
-The program’s second half will celebrate the season through a variety of holiday selections, including Ralph Vaughan Williams’s Fantasia on Christmas Carols.
+Joseph Haydn’s _Mass in Time of War_, composed in 1796 in response to war raging in Europe, is a stunning and powerful work for chorus, a quartet of soloists, and a virtuosic orchestra.
+The program’s second half will celebrate the season through a variety of holiday selections, including Ralph Vaughan Williams’s _Fantasia on Christmas Carols_.